-DISC (Discriminator): a multi-turn potentiometer (approximately 20 revolutions), used to vary the detector pulse-counting threshold from 2 to 100 millivolts.
+DISC (Discriminator): a multi-turn potentiometer (approximately 20 revolutions) used to vary the detector pulse-counting threshold from 2 to 100 millivolts.
 A Ludlum Model 500 Pulser or equivalent should be used in checking or adjusting the pulse discrimination parameter.

-When making adjustments to the HV potentiometers, make note of the following precautions: Use a Ludlum Model 500 Pulser or high-impedance voltmeter with a high-voltage probe to measure the high voltage at the detector connector.
+When making adjustments to the HV potentiometer, use a Ludlum Model 500 Pulser or high-impedance voltmeter with a high-voltage probe to measure the high voltage at the detector connector.
 If a Ludlum Model 500 Pulser is not available, ensure that the impedance of voltmeter used is 1000 megohms or greater.

-HV1, HV2: multi-turn potentiometers (approximately 20 revolutions) that vary the detector voltage from 200 to 2500 volts for INT and EXT respectively.
+HV: a multi-turn potentiometer (approximately 20 revolutions) that varies the detector voltage from 200 to 2500 volts.
 The maximum high-voltage output is adjusted by the HV LIMIT potentiometer located on the internal main board.

-OVL (Detector Overload): a multi-turn potentiometer (approximately 20 revolutions) that adjusts the detector current level that must be exceeded to initiate an OVERLOAD alarm.
+OVL (Detector Overload): a multi-turn potentiometer (approximately 20 revolutions), which adjusts the detector current level that must be exceeded to initiate an OVERLOAD alarm.
 This control adjusts the current level discrimination point from 0.5 and 40 microamperes, corresponding to the specific detector saturation point.